CORE Results as Defined by Lonza

 Lonza believes that understanding in the financial markets of the Group’s performance is enhanced by disclosing core results of performance because the core results enable better comparison across years.
 Therefore the core results exclude exceptional items such as restructuring charges, impairments and amortization of acquisition-related intangible assets which can differ significantly from year to year.
 For this same reason, Lonza uses these core results in addition to IFRS as important factors in assessing the Group’s performance.

-Lonza’s BBB- Investment Rating Maintained Post FY 2013 Results
+Lonza’s Investment Grade Rating Maintained Post FY 2013 Results

 Following Lonza’s full-year 2013 results presentation on 23 January 2014 a number of the leading Swiss banks have re-evaluated Lonza’s investment rating.
-Following their analysis, the banks came to the conclusion that Lonza’s BBB / BBB- rating should be maintained.
+Following their analysis, the banks came to the conclusion that Lonza’s investment grade rating should be maintained.
 At the end of 2013 the Company’s net debt amounted to CHF 2103 million, giving a debt-equity ratio of 0.99 and a net debt/EBITDA ratio of 2.77x, as a result of the acquisition of Arch Chemicals in October 2011 which was entirely debt financed.
-During its 2013 Results Presentation, Lonza communicated that due to the free cash flow generation of the business it was targeting a net debt/EBITDA ratio of around ~2x by the end of 2015.
+During its 2013 Results Presentation, Lonza communicated that due to the free cash flow generation of the business it was targeting a net debt/EBITDA ratio of around 2x by the end of 2015.
+This focus on reducing net debt is expected to continue for the next several years.

 The policy is to pay between 25% and 40% of net profit to shareholders in the form of dividends.